lwtnn/lwtnn/README.md

    derived classes.
  - **Easy to extend:** Should cover 95% of deep network architectures we would realistically consider.

+At the moment we also include a converter from the [AGILEPack][ap] Yaml format to the format used here.
+In the future we hope to include converters from the [Keras][kr] format as well.

 How do I use it?
 ----------------